Nawaf Salam: Personal life

-Salam is married to Sahar Baassiri, columnist and Lebanon's Ambassador to UNESCO as of January 2018.
-He has two sons, Abdallah and Marwan.
+Salam is married to Sahar Baassiri, columnist and Lebanon's former ambassador to UNESCO.
+He has two sons, Abdallah from his previous marriage to artist and activist Nada Sehnaoui, and Marwan from his marriage to Sahar Baassiri.
 The Associated Press describes him as "a member of a prominent Sunni Muslim family from Beirut."
-Under the National Pact, the prime minister of Lebanon is always selected from the Sunni community.
+Under the 1943 National Pact, the prime minister of Lebanon is always selected from the Sunni community.

 Aside from his native Arabic, Salam is fluent in English and French.

-In a 2025 press conference with Middle East Airlines, it was revealed that Salam had a private pilot license, that he used to fly planes as a hobby, and that he was fond of aviation.
+In a 2025 press conference with Middle East Airlines, it was revealed that Salam, an aviation enthusiast, had a private pilot license and used to fly planes as a hobby.

 Decorations

 Salam was awarded in 2012 the French Legion of Honour (Légion d'honneur) at the rank of Officer (Officier) by President Nicolas Sarkozy.

 Notable publications

-Salam has written books and articles on political and constitutional reform, electoral law reform, overcoming sectarianism, and fighting corruption and promoting accountability through strengthening the independence of the judiciary and the rule of law.
-He has also written on the question of citizenship and civil society in the Arab world as well as on the development of international law.
+Salam has written books and articles on political and constitutional reform, electoral law reform, overcoming sectarianism, fighting corruption, as well as on promoting accountability through strengthening the rule of law and the independence of the judiciary.
+He has also written on the issue of citizenship and civil society in the Arab world as well as on the development of international law.